 - Being grateful for their follow.

 - Showing you took the time to look at their profile.

 - Offering value about a topic they are interested in.

 - Your signoff shows you're a real human being, not a bot.

-The end result will be a Twitter user who doesn't feel like they are being spammed and actually has an interest in what you're giving them.
+The result will be a Twitter user who doesn't feel like they are being spammed and will appreciate you reaching out to them.

 Let's talk share icons.